randomstring/MQTTsensord/README.md

 This project works.
 I plan to add more sensor options.

+My motivation came from wanting to easily integrate sensors attached to a raspberry pi to my [Home Assistant](https://www.home-assistant.io/).
+The real need came when I started using muplitple APC UPS devices to keep my network running through power outages.
+I wanted to montior and get notifications of power outages and how much battery reserve was left.
+Sadly, the APC UPS intergration only supported a single APCUPS.
+So I deced to create this daemon to generate MQTT updates so I can integrate an arbirary number of UPS devices into Home Assistant.

 ## Sensors

 The plan is to make an extensible platform for adding new